iterami/Docs.htm/common/js/core.md

 ---

 ### `core_rectangle_overlap(args)`
-* Checks if 2 rectangles are overlapping.
+* Checks if 2 rectangles are overlapping and returns a boolean.

 Arg | Required? | Notes
 ----|-----------|------